 George Rapp thought Napoleon was the Antichrist and was obsessed with “The Woman Clothed in the Sun” from the Book of Revelation.
-He should have looked no further than Joanna Southcott, who also thought Napoleon was the Antichrist and also claimed to be the Sun Woman.
-We touched on Southcott’s strange beliefs in Series 5’s “Exceeding Great.”
+He should have looked no further than British prophetess Joanna Southcott (“Exceeding Great”), who also thought Napoleon was the Antichrist and who claimed to be the Sun Woman.

-The Harmony Society’s first home was in Butler County, PA, which is named for Revolutionary War hero General Richard Butler.
-Butler was eventually laid low by the notorious “white savage” Simon Girty, who we covered in Series 4’s “He Whooped to See Them Burn.”
+The Harmony Society’s first home was in Butler County, PA, which is named for Revolutionary War hero General Richard Butler, who was laid low by “the white savage” Simon Girty in at the Battle of the Wabash River (“He Whooped to See Them Burn”).